zxjlm/playwright-service/README.md

 ### Prerequisites
 - Docker and Docker Compose
-- At least 6GB RAM available for the service
+- Recommend at least 6GB RAM available for the service

 ### Installation & Startup